-A birth certificate or death certificate which is prepared to give to a foreign country is called an apostille.
+A birth or death certificate that is prepared with the intention of providing it to a foreign country is called an apostille.

-The following situations are examples of when a birth-certificate apostille could be required:
+Examples of situations where a birth-certificate apostille could be required include:

-- Transferred by your employer to a foreign country
+- Transferred by an employer to a foreign country

 - Wanting to marry in a foreign country